Elizabeth Pérez: Career

 Pérez is currently a Sports anchor and correspondent for CNN en Español covering the latest and most relevant news in the world of sports throughout the daytime programming.

 Pérez joined CNN after working as a TV presenter for the sports segments on Telemundo News, based in Miami, where she was also invited as a guest reporter on the extreme sport show, Ritmo Deportivo.

 She started her television career as an Entertainment Reporter for the Telemundo Internacional Weekend Newscast broadcast in Latinoamerica and parts of Europe.

-In 2004, Pérez became the Co-Host and Entertainment Anchor for “Quiéreme Descalzi”, a news magazine in América Teve.
+In 2004, Pérez became the Co-Host and Entertainment Anchor for "Quiéreme Descalzi", a news magazine in América Teve.

-In 2006 Pérez hosted Galavision 2 hour special "Rumbo a Premios Juventud".
+In 2006 Pérez hosted Galavision 2-hour special "Rumbo a Premios Juventud".

 Pérez has hosted other shows on Telemundo including Reventon Billboards 2009 and Calle 8.
 In 2008 and 2009 she reported live from the Red Carpet of Premios Billboard a la Música Latina for Telemundo 51 Newscast.

 Pérez has covered significant sporting events such as NASCAR in Indianapolis, Indy300 in the Homestead Speedway, the Red Bull SoapBox race in St. Louis, The Air and Boat show in Fort Lauderdale, and the Smash Super Bowl party for the NFL.
-She has also interviewed relevant figures in the world of sports, music and arts such as Oscar de la Renta, Udonis Haslem, Shaquille O’Neal, Carl Lewis, Dwayne “The Rock” Johnson, Emerson Fittipaldi, Miguel Cabrera, Ramon Dominguez, Shakira, David Bisbal, Daddy Yankee, Chayanne, Juanes, América Ferrera, and Enrique Iglesias, among others.
+She has also interviewed relevant figures in the world of sports, music and arts such as Oscar de la Renta, Udonis Haslem, Shaquille O’Neal, Carl Lewis, Dwayne "The Rock" Johnson, Emerson Fittipaldi, Miguel Cabrera, Ramon Dominguez, Shakira, David Bisbal, Daddy Yankee, Chayanne, Juanes, América Ferrera, and Enrique Iglesias, among others.

 In 2011, Cynthia Hudson, senior vice president and general manager of CNN en Español and Hispanic strategy for CNN/U.S. welcomed Pérez saying: “Our viewers are assiduous sports fans, and we are pleased to bring, throughout the day, everything they want to know about this fascinating world with the hiring of a dynamic journalist such as Elizabeth.”

 In 2011 Pérez anchored special shows for CNN en Español related to Sports: Herencia Hispana, Playoffs and Trás el Oro.
-That same year, she covered the Copa Libertadores and Copa América for CNN en Español and CNNI.
-Pérez reported live from Atlanta a weekly segment called Copa Chat for World Sports, the CNNI show broadcast from London and anchored by Don Riddell.
+That same year, she covered the Copa Libertadores and Copa América for CNN en Español and CNN International.
+Pérez reported live from Atlanta a weekly segment called Copa Chat for World Sport, the CNN International show broadcast from London and anchored by Don Riddell.
 She also served as a correspondent covering the 2011 Pan American Games in Guadalajara, Mexico.

 Awards

-In 2008, Pérez received the highest award given by the National Academy of Arts and Science Television (NATAS) in the United States, the Emmy Award for Best on Camera News Talent, for her work at Telemundo News.
-In 2009 she was nominated in the same category.
+In 2008, Pérez received the Emmy Award for Best On-Camera News Talent, for her work at Telemundo News.
+In 2009, she was nominated in the same category.
+Throughout her career, she has been recognized with three Emmy Awards, the highest honor bestowed by the National Academy of Television Arts and Sciences in the United States, for her journalistic work.

 Charity work

-She has been an active volunteer with Big Brothers Big Sisters of America since 2007.
+Perez has been a Big Sister with Big Brothers Big Sisters of America since 2007 and collaborates with Food for the Poor, following a humanitarian mission to Guatemala in 2023.
+She is the face of the American Foundation's Latin American and Caribbean Children's Aid Program campaign.
+She is also an animal rights advocate.